BroadcomMFD/broadcom-product-scripts/endevor/Package-Shipping-Model-and-Script-Examples/README.md

     //* RmotLibs  := SHIP.RMOT.D240506.T091612.SOMWHER
     //* *==============================================================* *

-Job steps may be commented this way to name the package shipment object that contributed the step to the JCL:
+Comment your Job steps to name the package shipment object that contributed the step to the JCL:

     Command ===>                                                  Scroll ===> CSR